PePsIDeveloper/AboutMe/README.md

     <br>
     <a>@Cryptic-Corporation<a>
             <br>
          <a>I know 21 coding languages..
 How do I know many coding languages?
-I started coding at the age of 4/5 four and started coding every since.I grew up in Canada and still in canada.</><a>
+I started coding at the age of 4/5 four and started coding every since.
+Coding is like a escape from the world for me.
+Currently I'm living like a psychopath...</><a>
 </p>

 <p align="center">